centreon/centreon-documentation/versioned_docs/version-23.04/update/update-centreon-ha.md

 The Centreon extensions are also to be updated *via* the WUI, from the "Administration > Extensions > Manager" menu by clicking the "Update all" button.

-### Updating the Plugin Packs
+### Updating the Monitoring Connectors

-In order to maintain compatibility between the [Plugin Packs](../monitoring/pluginpacks.md) and the installed plugins (that have just been updated by the `yum update` command on the central server), the plugin packs must be updated in the WUI too from the "Configuration > Plugin Packs" menu.
+In order to maintain compatibility between the [Monitoring Connectors](../monitoring/pluginpacks.md) and the installed plugins (that have just been updated by the `yum update` command on the central server), the Monitoring Connectors must be updated in the WUI too from the **Configuration > Monitoring Connectors Manager** menu.

 ### Updating the pollers